Back to All Events

 • Thyme Lechlade, England, GL7 3NX United Kingdom (map)

-British novelist, fashion writer and biographer Justine Picardie and Oriole Cullen, Head of Modern Textiles and Fashion at the Victoria and Albert museum share anecdotes from Picardie’s most recent book which reveals a tumultuous half century of British history through the lens of royal fashion and image-making.
+British novelist, fashion writer and biographer Justine Picardie and Oriole Cullen, Head of Modern Textiles and Fashion at the Victoria and Albert Museum, share anecdotes from Picardie’s most recent book, Fashioning the Crown, which explores a tumultuous half-century of British history through the lens of royal fashion and image-making.

 10-10.30am - Guest Arrival and Refreshments